forcedotcom/salesforcedx-vscode/docs/tests.md

 ## Running System Tests

-From the top-level folder, execute `npm run test:system-tests`
+From the top-level folder, execute `npm run test:system-tests` to execute _only_ the system tests.

 ## Debugging System Tests